erick-rivas/django-reference/bin/ubuntu/deployment.md

-# ReactJS Web - Deployment Ubuntu
+# Django API - Deployment Ubuntu

 This file contains guides to deploy project to a Debian Server (Ubuntu Server)